Popgen48/fastqtobam/README.md

 <!-- TODO nf-core: Add full-sized test dataset and amend the paragraph below if applicable -->

 On release, automated continuous integration tests run the pipeline on a full-sized dataset on the AWS cloud infrastructure.
 This ensures that the pipeline runs on AWS, has sensible resource allocation defaults set to run on real-world datasets, and permits the persistent storage of results to benchmark between pipeline releases and other analysis sources.
-The results obtained from the full-sized test can be viewed on the [nf-core website](https://nf-co.re/fastqtobam/results).

 ## Pipeline summary